 "The country was fast going down a slope when I took over just over a month ago.
 I thought we were able to apply the brakes, but with events of Monday the brakes no longer work."

 Shortly after taking over as the bank's chief in April, Weerasinghe announced a default on Sri Lanka's $51 billion external debt, saying the country had no money to pay its creditors.

 He said political stability was vital to implement the reforms needed to address Sri Lanka's snowballing debt crisis and the acute shortage of foreign exchange to import essentials.

-The capital Colombo was almost deserted on Wednesday aside from soldiers manning checkpoints, near the charred remains of buses that had been set alight by anti-government crowds.
+Several roads were still partially blocked by the charred remains of buses that had been set alight by anti-government crowds.